girlscript/winter-of-contributing/C_CPP/Data Structures/Standard Template Library/Forward_List.md

 ## Disadvantages
 1. Backward Traversing is not possible .
-2. Indivisual element can't be accessible directly.
+2. Individual element can't be accessible directly.

 ## Applications
 1. Used to do chaining in hashing .